jan-cieslik/cancer_informatics/docs/ai/qupath_02_Cell-Counting.md

 ---
 # QuPath: Cell Counting

 In this article, we dive deeper into QuPath's cell counting functions, exploring both manual and automated approaches.
-We'll continue working with the ACROBAT breast cancer dataset, using the “0_HE_val.tif” image from the validation dataset “valid.zip” as our demonstration image.
+We'll continue working with the ACROBAT breast cancer dataset, using the "0_HE_val.tif" image from the validation dataset "valid.zip" as our demonstration image.

 ## Manual Cell Counting